 Access is free and the text can be downloaded as a pdf.

-Model kits: You are required to buy a Molymod organic chemistry model kit.
-I suggest the 50 atom student kit, MMS-008.
-It's available from Amazon for $20!
+Model kit: You are required to buy a Molymod organic chemistry model kit.
+I suggest the 50 atom student kit, MMS-008 or the student organic chemistry ultimate kit.

 Portable whiteboard or whiteboard notebook: We'll be drawing lots of structures, diagrams and complicated reaction mechanisms.
 In organic chemistry electrons are everything and are represented by dots; details count and color helps!
 Consider a portable whiteboard or, cooler still, a whiteboard notebook and set of colored, eraseable markers.
 You can document getting it right with a cell phone and they tackle another problem.
 Check out 'wipebooks' and Staedtler lumocolor pens.
 I recommend the set of four with medium points.